 Secondhand smoke is harmful for everyone, but it's especially hard on children.
 According to the American Lung Association, the smoke causes 150,000 to 300,000 cases of pneumonia and bronchitis every year in children under 18 months old.
 Up to 15,000 of these infants and toddlers need to be hospitalized.
 Children who breathe secondhand smoke are also more likely to suffer wheezing and coughing spells as well as middle ear infections.
 And in infants, exposure to secondhand smoke also increases the risk for sudden infant death syndrome (SIDS).

 Cigarette smoke may also be contributing to the current asthma epidemic in young children.
 The disease is 20 percent to 30 percent more common in children whose parents smoke.
 And the more smoke, the greater the risk.
 A study published in the American Journal of Epidemiology found that children had four times the average risk for asthma if their mothers smoked more than 20 cigarettes a day.
-In actual numbers, exposure to secondhand smoke accounts for more than 200,000 episodes of childhood asthma each year, according to the 2006 Surgeon General report on secondhand smoke.
 The research is clear: If more parents could live without cigarettes, more children could live without inhalers.

 If a child already has asthma, cigarette smoke is just fuel for the fire, according to the Environmental Protection Agency (EPA).
 Asthmatic children who live with smokers have more frequent asthma attacks and are seen and treated in emergency rooms than asthmatic kids who live in smoke-free homes.